AdobeDocs/workfront.nl-NL/help/quicksilver/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

 >[!NOTE]
 >
->**Wanneer de NETTO Uren, VTE, of de vertoning van Kosten in rood, er niet genoeg Beschikbare tijd of begroting is om of de Beoogde begroting te dekken** of de geplande tijd of kosten in verband met het werk.
+>**wanneer de NETTO Uren, FTE, of vertoning van Kosten in rood, er niet genoeg Beschikbare tijd of begroting is om of de begrote** of de Geplande tijd of kosten verbonden aan het werk te behandelen.
 In dit geval worden de middelen oververdeeld.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(the table below is ideal but it does not transfer to Markdown)</p>